Falkor/MailMate/KeyBindings/README.md

 * [List of Key Binding Selectors](http://manual.mailmate-app.com/key_binding_selectors)

-Once of the killing feature of [MailMate](http://mailmate-app.com) is the complete freedom left to configure [custom key bindings](http://manual.mailmate-app.com/custom_key_bindings).
+One of the killing feature of [MailMate](http://mailmate-app.com) is the complete freedom left to configure [custom key bindings](http://manual.mailmate-app.com/custom_key_bindings).
 You can configure the `Falkor` key-bindings by placing the file [`Falkor.plist`](Falkor.plist) in:

 ```sh